From Code to Confidence: How Soft Skills Are Quietly Revolutionizing Youth Careers

 Track IEP aim attainment, badge completion rates, job placements, and employer satisfaction scores.

 Yes.
-VR/AR simulations, webinars, and online modules ensure remote participation, important for rural or underserved communities.
+VR/AR simulations, webinars, and online modules ensure remote participation, vital for rural or underserved communities.

 What Role Do Employers Play?

-Mentoring, hosting on-site simulations, advising on curriculum significance, and offering internships or apprenticeships.
+Mentoring, hosting on-site simulations, advising on curriculum relevance, and offering internships or apprenticeships.